Table of Contents

 How to ask for a specific color in a sample?
 If your product requires a very specific color or if you just want to reduce the margin of error and details like issues with color calibration, a good solution is to rely on trademarked colors and samples, such as Pantone.
 You can purchase physical samples, swatches, or color books and use those as a reference when requesting samples.
 Bear in mind that not all manufacturers will have the required equipment but any factory with a professional team should be able to produce products according to their color catalog, potentially saving you time and money during the prototyping and sampling process.

-5) Negotiation
+5) Negotiation with Chinese Suppliers

 If you don’t have this information you will be incapable of effective negotiation and you will lose your credibility with the Chinese supplier.